obsproject/obs-studio/README.md

       totally bad.
 Should have been matrices from the beginning just like with a regular 3D engine.

-  Second, the coding flaws:
+  2. The coding flaws:

-    - The coding style was inconsistent.
+    * The coding style was inconsistent.

-    - C++98, C-Style C++, there was no exception usage, no STL.
+    * C++98, C-Style C++, there was no exception usage, no STL.
 C++ used poorly.

-    - Not Invented Here Syndrome everywhere.
+    * Not Invented Here Syndrome everywhere.
 Custom string functions/classes, custom templates, custom everything everywhere.
 To be fair, it was all hand-me-down code from the early 2000s that I had become used to, but that was no excuse -- C-standard libraries and the STL should have been